 This position artists are placed in – one of dependence and precarity – varies from relationship to relationship, but more often than not excludes the use of written agreements among parties involved in transactions.
 This would be strange and against professional standard in many other industries, but is widely accepted in the art world.

-In my own experience, a lack of written agreement has led to galleries offering discounts for my work that I did not approve and making sales without disclosing who purchased the work and for how much.
+In Virginia’s personal experience, a lack of written agreement has led to galleries offering discounts for her work that she did not approve and making sales without disclosing who purchased the work and for how much.
 Yet, this is nothing compared to artists who watch the prices of their works skyrocket and do not see any profit – all for lack of a contract which entitles the artist to such.

-Despite this (or because of it) artists have been using contracts for decades to protect their rights and ensure a piece of the economic pie when their work earns a profit, even after they are no longer in possession of it.
+Precisely because of these unresolved issues, artists have been using contracts to secure royalties from the first and subsequent sales of their work, even when they no longer own title to it.
 In particular, curator Seth Siegelaub’s seminal 1971 Artist’s Resale Rights and Transfer Sales Agreement (“The Artist’s Contract”) provides that artists should be compensated at the time of the re-sale or transfer of their work if it has appreciated in value, and to be able to control the public exhibition of the work following its transfer.